 WHERE: Various Nature Parks, most within 20 minutes of Loft & Field.
 You will be notified of our location with driving directions via email before each class (note that we sometimes have to change locations at the last minute because of weather conditions).

-COST PER FAMILY WITH PARENT IN ATTENDANCE: One Tuesday walk is $9/month or $25/trimester; Two Tuesday walks are $15/month or $40/trimester
+COST PER FAMILY WITH PARENT IN ATTENDANCE: One walk (choose morning or afternoon) is $9/month or $25/trimester; attending both morning and afternoon walks are $15/month or $40/trimester

 Nature Adventures (whole family)From: $9.00 / month for 9 months